westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 - If you have guests attending standup that aren’t on your team, are they aware that their role is that of an observer first?
 - Is everyone on the team able to get through their own standup items, and are tangents put on hold for follow-up after the entire team has gone?

-When meetings become inefficient, remember that Agile Scrum ceremonies are for the benefit of—and owned by—the team.
+When meetings become inefficient, remember that Agile Scrum ceremonies are for the benefit of— and owned by— the team.
 As such, the team always has the power to change their format.

 ### Tips for maintaining engagement in Scrum team meetings